samuelbarrett1234/atp/README.md

 At the moment, the application only supports a single `prove` mode.
 Usage:

-`atp --db <database-filename> --ctx <context-name> --ss <search-settings-filename> --prove <statement-filename-or-in-quotes>`
+`atp --db <database-filename> --ctx <context-name> --ss <search-settings-name> --prove <statement-filename-or-in-quotes>`

 `--ctx` tells the ATP which context you want to prove in - e.g. group theory, ring theory, etc. To get details on what context names are allowed, look at the database's `model_contexts` table.
 The name is looked-up in here, where the filename will be found.
+Similarly, `--ss` tells the solver what search settings to use.
+The different settings can be found in the `search_settings` table in the database.

 Note that, in the above example, you may need to change `atp` to `atp_Releasex64` or something similar, depending on your build settings.
 Check the `Output` folder to see which versions of the application you have built.